 The Social Intervention Group is a global leader in intervention, prevention, behavioral, and implementation research on communicable and non-communicable diseases.
+We implement evidence-based solutions to HIV and emerging health and social issues affecting diverse populations.

 Active Research Projects